Getting Started with the API

 - Upon success the Response class and HTTP status code.

 The response class is the JSON model that is being returned.
-When you are creating entities the generated ID is the most important field as you can retrieve objects on ID.
+When creating entities, the generated ID is the most crucial field as you can retrieve objects on ID.

 - Parameters.
 A list of all expected and optional parameters.
 A parameter can either be a body parameter type for PUT and POST requests or a query param for GET and DELETE requests.